jserot/rfsm/Notes.md

 Raw AST (from parsing) : models + instance defns
          |
          |
-   [INSTANCIATION / ELAB] (involving _superficial_ typing of (of IOs and parameters))
+   [SHALLOW TYPING]
          |
          V
-FSM set : collection of instanciated models (in which parameter occurrences have been substituted in types and expressions)
+AST with typed type/fun/cst decls and fsm instanciations
          |
+         V
+   [ELABORATION] (FSM instanciation)
          |
+         V
+Collection of instanciated models (in which parameter occurrences have been substituted in types and
+         expressions and local ios substituted by bound global ios)
+         |
+         |
-   [TYPING] (deep typing of instanciated model defns)
+   [DEEP TYPING] (instanciated model defns)
          |
          V
      typed program